B7SJuba/HaiderKhalaf.github.io/README.txt

-Massively by HTML5 UP
-html5up.net | @ajlkn
+My Portfolio
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+This is the source code for my personal portfolio website.
+The design is based on the Massively template by HTML5 UP, which is free for personal and commercial use under the CCA 3.0 license.

-This is Massively, a text-heavy, article-oriented design built around a huge background image (with a new parallax implementation I'm testing) and scroll effects (powered by Scrollex).
-A *slight* departure from all the one-pagers I've been doing lately, but one that fulfills a few user requests and makes use of some new techniques I've been wanting to try out.
-Enjoy it :)

-Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-(* = not included)

-AJ
-aj@lkn.io | @ajlkn

-Credits:

-	Demo Images:
+Features
+Text-heavy, article-oriented design with a parallax background Smooth scroll effects powered by Scrollex
+Fully responsive layout
+Acknowledgments
+Template: Massively by HTML5 UP
-		Unsplash (unsplash.com)
+Images: Courtesy of Unsplash

-	Icons:
-		Font Awesome (fontawesome.io)
+Icons: Font Awesome

-	Other:
-		jQuery (jquery.com)
-		Scrollex (github.com/ajlkn/jquery.scrollex)
-		Responsive Tools (github.com/ajlkn/responsive-tools)
+Libraries: jQuery, Scrollex, Responsive Tools
+Feel free to explore, modify, or use this project as inspiration for your own portfolio.